 — Dr. Dustin Roden-Johnson

-That means CDP dentists don’t have to worry about purchasing or maintaining equipment, securing a location, ordering supplies, managing payroll, or other administrative-type tasks.
+CDP dentists don’t have to worry about purchasing or maintaining equipment, securing a location, ordering supplies, managing payroll, or other administrative tasks.
 They don’t have to struggle to find patients and keep their roster full.

-At CDP, we provide all of the needed support and it creates a culture of patient-focused care.
-It is the goal of the orthodontic team to make sure that the doctor is able to focus on the patients.
+At CDP, we provide all the needed support, creating a culture of patient-focused care.
+The orthodontic team’s goal is to make sure that the doctor can focus on the patients.
 We eliminate the day-to-day hassles of patient acquisition, HR, marketing, and accounting so that the doctor can be a doctor.

 Why Working with CDP Makes Sense

 Orthodontists feel pressure from many sources.
 Parents may have difficulty understanding why their child needs a recommended treatment.
-They may be frustrated or dissatisfied with the way their child’s treatment is going.
-Adult patients may insist on certain treatment modalities like clear aligners without a clear understanding of why they need what you’re recommending.
-They may resist the treatments they really need because of perceived expense, discomfort, or clunky appliances.
+They may be frustrated or dissatisfied with how their child’s treatment is going.
+Adult patients may insist on specific treatment modalities like clear aligners without understanding why they need what you’re recommending.
+They may resist the necessary treatments because of perceived expense, discomfort, or clunky appliances.

 Some patients’ bone structure or anatomy may not respond to treatment in the predicted way.
 Younger patients may be unpredictable or uncooperative in the chair.
 And there will always be those patients who can’t—or refuse to—properly maintain their hygiene and will need to discontinue treatment to save their teeth.

-While ortho is usually a highly lucrative and rewarding career, it does come with risks as well.
+While ortho is usually a highly lucrative and rewarding career, it also comes with risks.
 The extra years of schooling come with a hefty student loan burden.
-You’ll have to manage practice expenses carefully and structure your finances while taking repayment into account.
-Without a group or administrative support, starting your practice can be incredibly pricey.
+You’ll have to manage practice expenses carefully and structure your finances while considering repayment.
+Starting your practice can be incredibly pricey without a group or administrative support.
 The diagnostic imaging needed for great orthodontic work demands state-of-the-art technology, which comes at a premium.

-Fortunately, Community Dental Partners is here to relieve many of these burdens and help you build a fulfilling career where you can focus on your patients completely while earning a great salary right from the start.
+Fortunately, Community Dental Partners is here to relieve many of these burdens and help you build a fulfilling career where you can focus on your patients while earning a fantastic salary right from the start.
 We can help with everything from financials to patient management.
-Schedule a call with a Recruiting Manager to learn more about a great orthodontics career at CDP!
+Schedule a call with a Hiring Manager to learn more about an amazing orthodontics career at CDP!